waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 5. Tin Tower 1F: Pending.

 ## Hypotheses & Strategy
 - Hypothesis 1: Suicune is a visible overworld sprite on the Route 42 island.
+(Status: Not visible at Turn 25571).
 - Hypothesis 2: A specific flag from Cianwood is missing.
-[Action: Re-verify Eusine battle]
+[Action: Re-verify Eusine battle outcome].
 - Hypothesis 3: Sighting sequence is non-linear or differs in Crystal.
-[Action: Check Route 36]
+[Action: Check Route 36].

 ## Strategy & Planning
 - Route 42 sighting: Confirm Suicune sprite visibility on the central island.
 (Status: Failed to find sprite after multiple sweeps).